-Name of student: .
-Student ID number:

-I DO NOT WANT ANY DIRECTORY INFORMATION DISCLOSED WITHOUT A. MY PRIOR CONSENT.
-(If you initial this space you do not have to fill out the rest of this form, but must date and sign below.)

-B. \\\\\ I do not want the following categories of directory information disclosed without my prior consent.
-(Initial those items which you do not want released.)
+Name of student: Student ID number: A I DO NOT WANT ANY DIRECTORY INFORMATION DISCL PRIOR CONSENT.
+(If you initial this space you do not have to fill out the res and sign below.)
+B I do not want the following categories of directory information disconsent.
+(Initial those items which you do not want released.)Name. closed without my prior